-On the above chart, purple means negative strong relationship, Red is strong positive relationship.
+On the above chart, purple means a strong negative relationship.
+Red is a strong positive relationship.
 Based on the correlation diagram that we have produced, the following relationships have been identified.

-Tourism counts has a relatively weak negative relationship with CPI, indicates that rising of the costs and inflation does NOT significantly impacts on tourism vising New Zealand, at least not for the year from 1999 ~ 2020.
+Tourism counts have a relatively weak negative relationship with CPI, indicating that rising costs and inflation does NOT significantly impact tourism vising New Zealand, at least not for the year from 1999 ~ to 2020.

-CNY_Rate_Quarter appears to have a strong positive relationship with USD_rate_quarter, this phenomena occurs for a good reason.
-China does not have a marked driven floating exchange rate, instead it pegs its currency to the U.S. dollar .
+CNY_Rate_Quarter appears to have a strong positive relationship with USD_rate_quarter.
+This phenomenon occurs for a good reason.
+China does not have a marketed-driven floating exchange rate.
+Instead, it pegs its currency to the U.S. dollar .

-Unemployment rate appears to have a relatively strong negative relationship with CPI, which complied to the economical principle that when high inflation usually goes with low interest rate which leads to higher employment rate (low unemployment).
+The unemployment rate appears to have a relatively strong negative relationship with CPI, which complies with the economic principle that when high inflation usually goes with a low-interest rate, which leads to a higher employment rate (low unemployment).
 The same principle also applies backwards.

-HPI appears to have a strong negative relationship with OCR, this phenomenon can be explained by that high mortgage rate increases the cost of purchasing housing as it is more expensive to use mortgage financing.
+HPI appears to have a strong negative relationship with OCR; this phenomenon can be explained by the high mortgage rate increases the cost of purchasing housing as it is more expensive to use mortgage financing.
 Thus, the demand for housing falls so as the housing price fall.

 Data API publishing